s4k1b/Front-End-Developer-s-Guide/js_browser.md

   - For some handlers, we can only add then using `addEventListener`.
 For instance, the event `transitioned` (CSS animation finished) is like that.

 - To properly handle an event we need more information about the event.
-The **Event Object** provides us with these informations.
+The **Event Object** provides us with these information.

   - When an events happens, the browser creates an _event object_, puts details into it and passes it as an argument to the handler.
   - Example of getting mouse coordinates via event object: